 They might.
 If it’s useful.
 A retrospective is a great way to step aside and talk about the way you work with a little distance.

 Standups… I really don’t know.
-They are working one thing.
+They are working on one thing.
 There’s really not much to talk about.

-This can be away for the mob to report outwards to other parties what’s going on and what the next things coming up are.
+This can be a way for the mob to report outwards to other parties what’s going on and what the next things coming up are.

 Who is the hero in a mob?